state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 - `decrementPopulation` => `decrementFeaturePopulation`
 - `setTo5` => `setFeatureTo5`

+We also get an `update` function that allows passing a partial of `State` that will be spread onto state.

-If you have a large state model and don't want to define an adapter for every property, [`joinAdapters`](/concepts/adapters#joinadapters) takes in a 2nd type argument for you to specify which properties to exclude:
+Lastly, if you have a large state model and don't want to define an adapter for every property, [`joinAdapters`](/concepts/adapters#joinadapters) takes in a 2nd type argument for you to specify which properties to exclude:

 ```typescript
 import { joinAdapters } from '@state-adapt/core';